16 Helpful / 2 Not

 9 of 10 people found this review helpful.

 11 Helpful / 7 Not

 Pros: Deer Lakes is a tough course that really offers some fun shots.
 Holes 9 and 15 really stand out.
 Hole 9 is a gorgeous par 4 that starts with a huge hyzer and then comes back at the end and requires a turnover or flick shot (for a righty) for the second shot to a well guarded green.
 The signs at the course were extremely helpful and the course in general was very well maintained.
 The course is also an excellent work - your knees will take a beating walking this course in the Pittsburgh summer.
 Having three sets of tees is a big benefit to me - I think it's very valuable to offer beginners the chance to play a course without getting murdered.
 Some of the holes really made you think off of the tee - hole 6 is a good example of this, as you had the option of going way out wide from the pro tee or taking the straighter route.
 The course did very well to make you think off of the tee.
 This course had a serene feeling to it, especially on the back nine.
 It really made you feel like you were playing disc golf in the middle of nowhere.

-Other Thoughts: All in all Deer Lakes is a good course that still needs some work.
-In addition, nothing really stood out as being amazing/unbelievable compared to other top courses.
+Other Thoughts: All in all Deer Lakes is a FANTASTIC course that still needs some work.
 The tees look like they will be very good when finished soon, but once again some of the holes really seemed to be a work in progress.